When shooting targets, Target Safety Concerns are a real issue. Here some some basics to take into account.

-- Variety of materials – soft-shell structure of reactive target may contain inner metal objects.
-Be sure at what you are shooting.
+- Variety of materials: Soft-shell structure of reactive target may contain inner metal objects.
+Thus be sure at what you are shooting.

-- Distance – relative position of target is critical for controlling harmful ricochets.
-Pay attention to intermediary targets half-way.
+- Distance: relative position of target is critical for controlling harmful ricochets.
+Therefore please pay attention to intermediary targets half-way.

 In physical terms, the bullet must come to zero energy.
 No over-penetration, no bouncing back.

-- Target protection – metal shield or rubber or military sand-bags must be tested and certified.
-Pay attention to deformed (including smashed and/or twisted) slugs or slow-flying projectiles.
+- Target protection: Metal shield or rubber or military sand-bags must be tested and certified.
+Thus you need to pay attention to deformed (including smashed and/or twisted) slugs or slow-flying projectiles.
 These do not smash or penetrate but tend to bounce back when hitting solid rubber objects.

 When shooting in low-level lighting, make sure that the shooting line is marked clearly, and that all shooters are aware of it.
 Never head into targets line with no lights (“cold range” protocol is not enough)